Supreme Court debates Republican bid to transform U.S. elections | Politics

 Conservative Chief Justice John Roberts noted that the state lawmakers had conceded in the case that even under their legal theory the U.S. Constitution would still allow a state governor to veto any measures passed by the state's legislature.
 "Vesting the power to veto the actions of the legislature significantly undermines the argument that it can do whatever it wants," Roberts said.

 The Republican lawmakers have argued that the state court unconstitutionally usurped the North Carolina General Assembly's authority to regulate federal elections.
 Conservative voter advocacy groups backing them have endorsed the doctrine to curb what they describe as brazen attempts by liberals and Democrats to rewrite election laws through the courts.
-'SYSTEM OF CONSTRAINTS'

-The doctrine, according to critics, takes aim at a system of checks and balances among the executive, legislative and judicial branches of government.
-Liberal Justice Elena Kagan told Thompson, "When we're thinking about this word 'legislature,' we're thinking about it as embedded in a system of constraints.
-And one of those constraints is the governor, and another of those constraints is the courts."

-Kagan noted that in a series of cases over the years the Supreme Court expressed that state courts had a role to play in this area.
+Neal Katyal, arguing on behalf of voting rights groups, said that to accept the independent state legislature theory would mean that for 233 years the U.S. Constitution's elections language has been read incorrectly.

+"The blast radius from their theory would sow elections chaos," Katyal said, as it would create a two-track system with one set of rules for federal elections and another for state ones.
 Liberal Justice Ketanji Brown Jackson said state legislatures are entities established by state constitutions.
 Thompson argued that state constitutions cannot impose substantive limits on the actions of legislatures on federal elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)